The HEPA filter was first developed during World War II by the US government as a way to create an effective gas mask.

 HEPA vs HEPA-Type Filters

-Real HEPA filters are fairly expensive to manufacture.
-With a push to provide affordable air purifiers many are sadly marketed as HEPA or True HEPA filters, when in fact they are not.
+With a push to provide affordable air purifiers many are marketed as HEPA or True HEPA filters, when in fact many are not technically when pleated into an air filter.
+In this case they are sometimes referred to as HEPA-Type filters.

 Are HEPA Air Purifiers Safe?